Ask each guest to bring a couple of quiz questions to your party or dinner.

 Hope you enjoy.

-- Make sure the questions are not too tricky.
-Simper, more amusing questions are better.
+Make sure the questions are not too tricky.
+Simpler, more amusing questions are better.